Rocky Mountain Spotted Fever

 Most people are cured after taking the antibiotics for five to seven days.
 Patients may need to be hospitalized if there is severe lung damage, kidney failure, significant bleeding or severe brain involvement.
 In cases of respiratory failure, mechanical ventilation (treatment with a machine that breathes for the patient) may be necessary.
 Patients with kidney failure may require dialysis.
 Those with severe bleeding may need blood transfusions.

 Call your doctor immediately if you develop fever, headaches and nausea, with or without a rash, after you have been bitten by a tick.
 Even if you don't remember being bitten, call your doctor if you develop these symptoms and you have walked recently in tick-infested areas.

 Before effective antibiotics were available, 20% to 25% of people with Rocky Mountain spotted fever died.
-Now, however, only about 5% of patients die from this illness.
+Now, however, less than 5% of patients die from this illness.
 Older patients have a slightly higher risk of death than younger ones, and males have a higher risk than females.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.